Leo Tolstoy

 2

-Listen to the deep dissatisfaction with the present day form of Christianity that is spreading through society, expressed in grumbling, bitterness or sadness.
+Listen to the deep dissatisfaction with the current form of Christianity that is spreading in society, expressed in grumbling, bitterness and sorrow.
 Everyone thirsts for the advent of the kingdom of God.
 And it is approaching.

 A purer Christianity is slowly but gradually replacing that which bears its name.